lindseyspratt/proscript/README.md

    are used by docs/Makefile to generate proscriptls_doc_node.js, which in turn is used by docs/Makefile to evalutate generate_type_references/1 in type_references.pl to generate the docs/type_references.template.
 The type_references.template file is used in creating index_doc.html.
-   * dump.js: a debugging tool to print out the predicates in a prosciptls_state.js file or to print out the WAM program for a particular predicate.

 #### src/docs/
 The HTML files in docs are generated from the *.template files in src/docs.